Miami (OH) vs. Ohio NCAA Football Odds, Plays and Insights | November 2, 2021

 Over/Under Insights

-- Miami (OH) and its opponents have gone over the current 52.5-point total in three of eight games (37.5%) this season.
+- Miami (OH) and its opponents have gone over the current 52-point total in three of eight games (37.5%) this season.

-- Ohio's games have gone over 52.5 points in five of eight chances this season.
+- Ohio and its opponents have combined to score more than 52 points in five of eight games this season.

-- The two teams combine to score 44.9 points per game, 7.6 less than the total in this contest.
+- Tuesday's over/under is 7.1 points higher than the combined 44.9 PPG average of the two teams.

-- The 53.4 points per game these two squads have allowed their opponents to score this season are 0.9 more than the 52.5 total in this contest.
+- This contest's over/under is 1.4 points under the 53.4 these two squads combine to give up per game in 2021.

 Miami (OH) Stats and Trends

-- In Miami (OH)'s eight games this season, it has three wins against the spread.
+- Miami (OH) has three wins against the spread in eight games this year.

-- This season, the RedHawks are winless against the spread when entering a game as a favorite of 7 points or more.
+- The RedHawks have yet to cover the spread this season when favored by 7 points or more.

-- Miami (OH) has eclipsed the over/under in 37.5% of its opportunities this year (three times over eight games with a set point total).
+- Miami (OH)'s games this year have gone over the point total in 37.5% of its opportunities (three times in eight games with a set point total).

-- Miami (OH) is 0-2 against the spread and 2-0 overall this season when the team records more than 31.1 points.
+- Miami (OH) is 0-2 against the spread and 2-0 overall this season when the team scores more than 31.1 points.

 - This year, the RedHawks have turned the ball over seven times, one more than the Bobcats' takeaways (6).